 Has the Grand Egyptian Museum actually opened?

 Yes.
-After many delays, the Grand Egyptian Museum officially opened to the public on November 1, 2025.
-It is now the largest archaeological museum in the world dedicated to a single civilization, housing over 100,000 artifacts including the complete Tutankhamun collection displayed together for the first time since its discovery.
+The Grand Egyptian Museum held its official opening ceremony on 1 November 2025 and opened fully to the public — including the Tutankhamun Galleries — on 4 November 2025.
+It is now the largest archaeological museum in the world dedicated to a single civilisation, with over 100,000 artefacts, among them the complete Tutankhamun collection of more than 5,000 objects, displayed together for the first time since Howard Carter's 1922 discovery.

 How long do I need in Cairo with the new GEM?

-Three days minimum for serious travelers.
-One day for the Pyramids of Giza, the Sphinx, and Saqqara.
-One full day for the Grand Egyptian Museum — the curation rewards a slow visit and the museum is large enough that two hours is genuinely insufficient.
-One day for the National Museum of Egyptian Civilization (which holds the Royal Mummies) and the historic Coptic and Islamic Cairo neighborhoods.
+Three days minimum for serious travellers.
+One day for the Pyramids of Giza, the Sphinx and Saqqara.
+At least half a day — ideally longer — for the Grand Egyptian Museum, which is far too large to do justice in the two hours older itineraries allowed.
+One day for the National Museum of Egyptian Civilization (which holds the Royal Mummies) and the historic Coptic and Islamic Cairo neighbourhoods.

 Should I do a Nile dahabiya or a larger river cruiser?

-Dahabiya for couples and milestone trips wanting the intimate sailing experience with 8-12 guests on board.
-Larger river cruisers (Sanctuary, Oberoi, Aman) for travelers wanting full luxury hotel infrastructure with the Nile experience.
-Both are excellent; the right choice depends on whether you prioritize intimacy or amenities.
+Dahabiya for couples and milestone trips wanting the intimate sailing experience — typically 8 to 12 guests, or up to around 24 on the larger traditional boats.
+Larger river cruisers such as the Oberoi Zahra, Oberoi Philae and Sanctuary Sun Boat IV suit travellers wanting full luxury-hotel infrastructure alongside the Nile experience.
+Both are excellent; the choice depends on whether you prioritise intimacy or amenities.
+For 2026, note that Oberoi is launching two new seven-suite luxury dahabiyas, Melouk and Malekat, late in the year.

 When is the best time to visit Egypt?